radixdev/subtitle-renamer-scripts/README.md

 # subtitle-renamer-scripts
 A way to rename subtitles in nested folders.
 Useful for legal torrenting.

+Works for English, Arabic, Spanish, Korean, French, German.
+If you need a new language, see `LANGUAGES` in renamer.py and submit a pull request.

 # Usage
 Just execute the script with the file path as the only argument.